grosbusen/datasciencecoursera/codebook.md

   2. Unzip the file and store it in the working directory
   3. Read data from train and test folder as well as features and activity tables
   4. Combine the data from train and test folder to form one data set
-  5. Extracts only the measurements on the mean and standard deviation for each measurement
+  5. Extracts only the measurements on the mean and standard deviation for each measurement by using grep and metacharacter to fish out all the mean and standard deviation
-  6. Appropriately labels the data set with descriptive variable names
+  6. Appropriately labels the data set with descriptive variable names by changing the column name with the name provided from features.txt
-  7. Uses descriptive activity names to name the activities in the data set
+  7. Uses descriptive activity names to name the activities in the data set by merging the measurement data frame with the activity tables data frame
-  8. Creates a second, independent tidy data set with the average of each variable for each activity and each subject
+  8. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+We are using aggregate function to summarize the data base on the subject and activity and mean to calculate the average

 #Subject Information
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years